Mission

 Pre-PsyD Track

-This track is designed for individuals who have completed their Bachelor's degree in Psychology from an accredited college or university OR a minimum of 18 credits of Psychology.
-These students, upon successful completion, are also eligible to receive the Master's of Arts degree in Clinical Psychology.
+This track is designed for individuals who have completed their Bachelor's degree from an accredited college or university with a major in Psychology OR a minimum of 18 credits of Psychology.
+Upon successful completion of the entire Pre-PsyD curriculum, these students are also eligible to receive a Master of Arts degree in Clinical Psychology.
 Please see NNU PsyD Admission Requirements for additional information.

 Minimum semester credits required: 123 credits Total (41 credits Pre-PsyD, 82 PsyD Credits)